Direct and Indirect Speech

 They said, “We saw a joker”.

 Rule 2.
-Usage of the word 'that': The conjunction ‘that’ is always used between reporting verb and reported speech in indirect speech.
+Use of 'that': The conjunction ‘that’ is used between reporting verb and reported speech in indirect speech.

 Rule 4.
 Change in Pronoun.
-The pronoun (or subject) of the reported is changed according to the pronoun (or subject) of the reporting verb (first part) of the sentence.
-The possessive pronouns (e.g., his, her, my, their, your etc) are also sometimes changed according to the subject or object the reporting verb (first part) of the sentence.
+The pronoun (or subject) of the reported speech (second part) is changed according to the pronoun (or subject) of the reporting verb (first part) of the sentence.
+The possessive pronouns (e.g., his, her, my, their, your etc) are also sometimes changed according to the subject or object of the reporting verb (first part) of the sentence.

-Note.
-The complete rules for change in Tense, Pronoun and Time are available on this website.
+Note: The detailed rules for changes in tense, pronouns, and time are available on this website.